nits2010/DataStructureAlgo/DSA_Pattern/Pattern 15_0-1 Knapsack (Dynamic Programming).md

 ### Top-down with Memoization

-In this approach, we try to solve the bigger problem by recursively finding the solution to smaller sub-problems.
+In this approach, we try to solve the bigger problem by recursively finding the solutionMimicPQ to smaller sub-problems.
 Whenever we solve a sub-problem, we cache its result so that we don’t end up solving it repeatedly if it’s called multiple times.
 Instead, we can just return the saved result.
 This technique of storing the results of already solved subproblems is called <b>Memoization</b>.

 We’ll see this technique in our example of Fibonacci numbers.
-First, let’s see the non-DP recursive solution for finding the nth Fibonacci number:
+First, let’s see the non-DP recursive solutionMimicPQ for finding the nth Fibonacci number:

 ```js
 function calculateFibonacci(n) {